Kristián Vallo

-Kristián Vallo (born 2 June 1998) is a Slovak professional footballer who plays as a right-back for Czech First League club Karviná.
+Kristián Vallo (born 2 June 1998) is a Slovak professional footballer who plays as a right-back for Slovak First Football League club Dukla Banská Bystrica.
+After starting his club career in Slovakia, he spent four years in Poland before moving to Karviná in 2024.

 Club career

 MŠK Žilina

 He made his Fortuna Liga debut for Žilina against Zemplín Michalovce on 4 March 2016.
-He debuted by replacing Jakub Michlík four minutes before stoppage time. Žilina lost 2–3.
+He made his debut by replacing Jakub Michlík four minutes before stoppage time. Žilina lost 2–3.

 MFK Karviná

-On 18 September 2024, Vallo signed a contract with Czech First League club Karviná.
+Vallo spent four seasons in Poland before joining Czech First League club Karviná on 18 September 2024.
+He scored his first league goal for the club in a 2–1 away loss against Baník Ostrava in November 2004, with a left-footed strike which opened the scoring.

 International career

 Vallo was first recognised in a senior national team nomination on 16 March 2022 by Štefan Tarkovič as an alternate defender ahead of two international friendly fixtures against Norway and Finland.
-When Francesco Calzona took over from Tarkovič in the summer of 2022, Vallo was called-up for two September 2022–23 UEFA Nations League C fixtures.
+When Francesco Calzona took over from Tarkovič in the summer of 2022, Vallo was called up for two September 2022–23 UEFA Nations League C fixtures.
 He made his debut on 22 September 2022 at Štadión Antona Malatinského in a fixture against Azerbaijan, which concluded in an upsetting 1–2 defeat following a stoppage time drama.
 Vallo completed the entirety of the match.
 In a subsequent match against Belarus, Vallo remained benched.
 He was also nominated for November friendlies against Montenegro and Chile, suffering an injury in the first match, as well as prospective player's training camp at NTC Senec in December.